Mkranj/spend-dash/README.md

 The file **must** contain columns named "*Date*" and "*Amount*" to be properly loaded.
 If a column called "*Category*" also exists, features related to charting and selecting individual categories will be enabled.
 The dashboard will accommodate **any category found in the data**, they are not restricted to those shown for sample data.
 Note that the Date column should contain dates, not datetimes (i.e. "*30.08.2023.*" and not "*30.08.2023.
 11:55:30*").

+### Revolut:
+SpendDash can use data exported by Revolut!
+To get this data, go to your Revolut account and go through "More > Statement > Excel", then upload this data to the dashboard.

 ## Privacy:
 Any data you upload can be viewed only by you and is deleted at the end of the session.